chao-master/TSSSFF-Generator/README.md

    * [MrQuallzin](https://github.com/MrQuallzin) For bug reports and helping with the pony power quick inserts.

 ## Forking
-You are welcome to fork the project and run your own instance in terms with the LISENCE.
+You are welcome to fork the project and run your own instance in terms with the LICENSE.

-It would be nice if improvments are feed back into the main project with Pull requests but it is not nessesery to do so.
+It would be nice if improvements are feed back into the main project with Pull requests but it is not necessary to do so.

 To setup your own instance of the system you will need to read the **Creating the table** and **Adding Special cards** sections below.